guardian/facia-tool/docs/Glossary.md

 It’s typically used for a breaking news story.
 Dynamos are rendered differently from other containers.
 The Cambridge Analytica Files is a dynamo.

-## MPU - Main Promotional Unit

-Some front layouts have a MPU.
-This is a slot for an advert.